When the yellow sun smiles

 “As time passed, the Yun family gained much more power.”

-The red hem of Seo-ryeon's clothes
+The hem of Seo-ryeon's red clothes flashed through my mind again.

-A smiling face under the red lantern
+A smiling face under the red lantern.

 People's gazes naturally turned towards her.